omeatai/src-Business-Analysis/README.md

 ## How to understand AS-IN Business

-- Read existing business process documents and familiarize with business jargons.
+- Read existing business process documents and familiarize with business processes and jargons.
 - Understand the current system in a sandbox environment.

 ### Question-

-- If given an opportunity to work with us, how will you get up to speed?
-- If Introduced to a new business domain, what steps would you take to understand the domain?
+If given an opportunity to work with us, how will you get up to speed?
+If Introduced to a new business domain, what steps would you take to understand the domain?

 ### Answer-